-Singapore penthouse on sale for $72 million, a test for luxury market's recovery
+Singapore penthouse on sale for over $72 million, a test for luxury market's recovery

 Still, Singapore's broader residential market remains subdued, having fallen for 15 straight quarters to log its longest losing streak since official records began in 1975.

 "We are forecasting for prices to come down between 1 to 5 percent this year before reaching an inflection point in 2018," said Eli Lee, an analyst for OCBC Investment Research.

 While prices in Hong Kong tripled and Sydney's doubled over the past decade, Singapore prices rose just 29 percent.
 Singapore introduced property price cooling measures to curb speculation as did many other "hot property" cities in the region.
 While some measures were relaxed slightly this year, the authorities warned last month there would be no more rolling back for now.

-Singapore is not short of policy tools to ward off speculators.
 Most of the island's apartment blocks were built and then managed by the government, though the vast majority of the units have been sold to citizens.
 This allows it to keep control of some speculative activity, and therefore prices.
 Initial buyers of government apartments, for example, are largely prevented from flipping a property through a fast resale.

 The high home ownership rate, at about 90 percent, also makes it easier for policymakers to craft measures targeting speculative demand when the market is overheated.